robonxt/g0blin/README.md

+# USE AT YOUR OWN RISK

-## g0blinXv0rtex - A g0blin & v0rtex remix jailbreak
+## gXv or g0blinXv0rtex - A g0blin & v0rtex jailbreak remix done right (hopefully)

 This is a fork of @Sticktron's g0blin jailbreak merged with @xPreeks's tweaks and offsets.

-Fork not working because I deleted my project files, gonna remake them maybe.
+<s>Fork not working because I deleted my project files, gonna remake them maybe.</s>
+EDIT (01/03/2018): Uploaded my merged files, hopefully they work (.ipa file works for sure as in installing and running)

-## .ipa file (Updated on 01/03/2018 19:45)
+### .ipa file (Updated on 01/03/2018 19:45)

 .ipa compiled by me, and working on my iPhone 5s on iOS 10.3.3.

-## Q&A
+### Q&A

 Q: What is this?

-A: A semi-working, semi-tethered jailbreak made by Sticktron and modified with xPreek's tweaks.
+A: A semi-working, semi-tethered jailbreak made by @Sticktron and modified with @xPreeks's tweaks.

 Q: Does it work?